NearDeFi/neth/README.md

 If you need a new dev account: `yarn test-deploy`

 See: `test/contract.test.js` for details on how to deploy and call the contract from a client.

+## Running Sample Client App

+`yarn && yarn start`

+The client app should open.

+1. Choose an ethereum account
+2. Choose a NEAR account ID (testnet)
+3. (open console) Follow the deployment steps
+4. Should receive alert
+5. (optional) Check account will run checks making sure connection was successful, if not it will complete steps
+6. Final step removes full access key for unlimited allowance access key for execute on contract
+7. Try sign in/out and test transaction

 ## Initialization